aarcThom/personalNotes/data_science_ML/01_setup.md

+#### Partially Automating the Process

+So far, we've done the following steps :

+* We've generated a SSH Key Pair
+* We've added the SSH public key to Github
+* We've committed work to our repository
+* We then added our SSH key to the ssh-agent so we don't have to re-type our password for every commit

+We can automate this last step.
+Rather than typing our password every time we want to push to our repo, we only have to type our password once per shell session.
+We can automate this process in two steps:

+1. Configure Bash to start ssh-agent on shell session open
+2. Configure the ssh service to add the key to the agent after the initial use and password prompt

 #### Configuring Bash to start ssh-agent on open

 We can configure bash to start up `ssh-agent` on open.
-This is helpful as we can also configure our SSH keys to be automatically added to `ssh-agent` after one Github password prompt.
-In other words, rather than typing our password every time we want to push to our repo, we only have to type our password once.
+To do so, we need to edit our `.bashrc` (short for bash read command) which is a script that runs every time we start a shell session.
 Open your `.bashrc` file with nano.

 ```bash
 nano ~/.bashrc